If you currently have different insurance providers for homeowners/renters insurance and auto insurance, you might be overpaying.

 But Progressive’s bundling doesn’t end there.
 You’ll also get discounts for bundling insurance on your RV, boat, motorcycle, and more.
 Whatever’s parked in your driveway is likely covered by Progressive.

 As you add on policies later, you’ll continue to enjoy discounts for bundling.
 Progressive will apply your discount to any new policies you set up.

 In addition to multi-policy discounts, Progressive also issues discounts for multiple cars, as well as loyalty discounts that even apply to the time you were with your previous insurer.
 This gives you an extra incentive to switch from a previous insurer, especially if they’re giving you a discount for being a longtime customer.

-Likely in an effort to attract younger buyers, State Farm’s renter’s insurance rates compete even with online-only providers like Lemonade.
+Likely in an effort to attract younger buyers, State Farm’s renter’s insurance rates compete even with online-only providers.

 Bundle-wise, State Farm claims that you can save up to $854 on a home and auto bundle.
 They do disclaim, however, that this number reflects how much new policyholders saved when switching in 2018, not necessarily how much State Farm discounts their own bundles.
 Still, the savings surely exist, and you can find out how much by calling an insurance agent.

 Best for: Automatically comparing home and auto bundles